-The two-course foundation program provides the groundwork for the advanced program core and concentration courses.
-Some, or all, of the foundation course requirements may be waived if students have previously completed comparable undergraduate courses at a regionally accredited college or university with a grade of "C" or better.
-Students may be admitted to advanced program courses before completion of the entire foundation program, but they must complete the foundation program by the time twelve units have been earned in the advanced program.
+The two-course foundation program provides the groundwork for the core program and concentration courses.
+Both of the foundation courses may be waived if students have previously completed comparable undergraduate courses at regionally accredited colleges or universities with grades of "C" or better.
+Students may enroll in core program courses before completion of the entire foundation program, but they must complete the foundation program by the time they have earned twelve units in the core program.